Research with undergrads

 Getting students finished in research

 A typical undergraduate will do research with you for one summer or one academic year.
 Some students last longer, and some only one semester.
 You need to pick projects for them which have a reasonable chance of having encapsulated results within the first 60% of their estimated tenure.
-Why that short?
-Because research sometimes takes longer than anticipated, and it’s always easy to extend analysis but rarely possible to compress it.

 As students are finishing, you need to make sure that their lab notebooks, generative writing, slides, posters, and analysis files are all available to you.
 If they’re writing papers, have them gather as much of their writing as they can into drafts.
 There are lots of good tools out there for documentation and collaboration; pick ones that work for you.
 Personally, I use github for code and overleaf or google docs for writing, but this is something I struggle with a lot.